-- Teaching Assistants working with either individual children or small groups. - Our HLTA works with groups/individuals. - The HLTA and trained class based teachers offering support for children with emotional and social development through our THRIVE Provision. - ICT support - Volunteers or trainees may work with small groups to support reading
+- Teaching Assistants working with either individual children or small groups. - Our HLTA works with groups/individuals. - Two fully trained teaching assistants offering support for children with emotional and social development through our THRIVE Provision. - A trained Play Therapist on site. - ICT support - · Volunteers or trainees may work with small groups to support reading